jdsandifer/blog/blog/ 2018-09-25/index.md

 ## Tl;dr ( A.k.a.
 Summary)
 I think I've reached a good length for this post so I'm going to cover deployment of the site in another post - stay tuned!
 Before leaving though, here's what I learned about redesigning a web site (or building from scratch):

 * Use a static site generator and starter template or theme.
-* Crete your content and source or take photos.
+Build off the work of others!
 * Build it first!
-Sort out any problems before you start spending time on your content.
+Sort out any problems before you start spending time on your own content.
 * Give yourself time so you can ask others for help.
+I wanted to GET IT DONE and gave myself an unhelpful time crunch that eliminated seeking help from others.
 * Enjoy the beauty of modern development tools!